 Student behavior off campus is subject to the sanctions of local authorities, however it may also be subject to on campus disciplinary procedures.
 Students living off-campus who are cited at their residence by the local authorities for disorderly conduct, excessive noise, underage drinking, etc., will additionally have their conduct reviewed in on campus proceedings.

-The Off-Campus Living Review Board or conduct officer from the Deans of Students Office will determine responsibility and sanctioning on a case by case basis as outlined in the Student Handbook.
-Note that actions brought by local police and those procedures and proceedings are not related to and are separate from those on campus.
+An administrative hearing officer from the Deans of Students Office will determine responsibility and sanctioning on a case by case basis as outlined in the Student Handbook.